25 TCP - Simple Mail Transfer Protocol (SMTP)

 COUNTERMEASURE

-As the RCPT TO: command is necessary for email creation, sending and handling it cannot be disabled.
+command is necessary for email creation, sending and handling it cannot be disabled.
 This enumeration technique should always work.

-Enumeration with EXPNcommand
+Enumeration with EXPN

-The EXPNcommand allows you to expand a mailing list or alias, to see where mail addressed to the alias actually goes.
+command allows you to expand a mailing list or alias, to see where mail addressed to the alias actually goes.
 For example, many organizations alias postmaster to root, so that mail addressed to postmaster will get delivered to the system administrator.
-Issuing EXPN postmaster via SMTP would reveal that postmaster is aliased to root.
+Issuing EXPN postmaster

-The EXPNcommand can be used by attackers to learn about valid usernames on the target system.
-On some SMTP servers, EXPNcan be used to show the subscribers of a mailing list -- subscription lists are generally considered to be sensitive information.
+can be used to show the subscribers of a mailing list -- subscription lists are generally considered to be sensitive information.

 COUNTERMEASURES

-Disable the EXPNcommand as it is only useful when debugging mailing lists, but it should be disabled on production servers.
+command as it is only useful when debugging mailing lists, but it should be disabled on production servers.

 SMTP Enumeration Tools